thepatman/arduino-api/README.md

 #### The easiest and fastest way to plot and share data on the Arduino.
 [![Real-time Plotting with Arduino and Plotly](http://new.tinygrab.com/c751bc2ee24505ea0425b28e9c8f2d1f8aa81ad395.png)](http://vimeo.com/89003132)

-Plotly's Arduino libraries connects Arduinos to plotly's beautiful online graphing tool for streaming, real-time, interactive data logging and graphing.
+Plotly's Arduino libraries connects Arduinos to plotly's beautiful online graphing tool for real-time, interactive data logging and graphing.
 It's free, open source, and your graphs and data are entirely online.

 Here is an example of a real-time graph: [http://plot.ly/~streaming-demos/6/](http://plot.ly/~streaming-demos/6/)